U.S. Democrats seek up to $2 trillion to invest in aging infrastructure

 Past bipartisan efforts by Democrats and Trump have brought mixed results.
 A criminal justice bill was enacted, but an immigration reform effort was a dismal failure, as were border security talks.

-“The president calls people and says, ‘Why don’t we do something,’ but then he’s unwilling to really do anything beyond his hard-right base and nothing gets done,” Schumer complained.
+“The president calls people and says: ‘Why don’t we do something?’ but then he’s unwilling to really do anything beyond his hard-right base and nothing gets done,” Schumer complained.

 But as Republicans and Democrats gear up for the 2020 presidential and congressional elections, they could be eager to show voters accomplishments.